gettext with Autotools Tutorial

 gettext.h main.c Makefile.am

-Yesterday I’ve ported a PHP website to use Gettext for localizations (l10n).
-After reading through the Gettext documentation and going through the documentation in the PHP site, I’ve manged to get everything working (almost).
-I had one problem, all the non-ASCII characters (accented Latin chars, Japanese and Chinese) where displayed as question marks (?) instead of the correct form.
-This happened despite me using UTF-8 encoded files.
+Yesterday I’ve ported a PHP website to use Gettext for localization (l10n).
+After reading through the Gettext documentation and going through the documentation on the PHP site, I’ve managed to get everything working (almost).
+I had one problem: all the non-ASCII characters (accented Latin chars, Japanese, and Chinese) were displayed as question marks (?) instead of in the correct form.
+This happened despite my using UTF-8 encoded files.

-While some people (e.g. this one) suggested that it’s not possible to use non-ASCII characters when using a UTF-8 encoded message files, there is a solution and it’s quiet simple one.
-All you have to do is to call bind_textdomain_codset and pass it UTF-8 as charset.
+While some people (e.g. this one) suggested that it’s not possible to use non-ASCII characters when using UTF-8 encoded message files, there is a solution, and it’s quite simple.
+All you have to do is call bind_textdomain_codeset and pass it UTF-8 as charset.

 Vim Macros for Wrapping Strings for Gettext